WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 CountryB tries to delete a trusted issuer certificate of CountryA.
 The operation must not succeed.

-* "CountryA" creates a trusted issuer certificate
+* "CountryA" creates a trusted issuer entry
-* "CountryA" creates CMS message with trusted issuer certificate
+* "CountryA" creates CMS message with trusted issuer
-* "CountryA" uploads CMS trusted issuer certificate
+* "CountryA" uploads CMS with trusted issuer
 * check that the response had no error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist